imrefazekas/connect-rest/README.md

 ## Changelog

+- 0.0.16:
+	- better optional parameter handling allowing to use optional parameter chain like: /set/?depoartment/?room
+	- rewritten assing services. instead of passing a single validator, one has to pass on optional object: { contentType: '', validator: ...} which allows one to define validator and answer return content mime-type as well.
 - 0.0.15 : Great changes from Joel Grenon, thank you!
 Standard callbacks introduced, better optional parameter handling and respecting error status code if exists
 - 0.0.14 : Adding grunt project files
 - 0.0.13 : Validator function can be also passed